Onslivion/OPNsense-LogStash-Sentinel/README.md

 ## Introduction
 This is heavily based on [Truvis Thorton's implementation](https://github.com/Truvis/Sentinel/tree/main), which may have derived from [noodlemctwoodle's pf-azure-sentinel](https://github.com/noodlemctwoodle/pf-azure-sentinel); credits to them for their efforts.

 There were fields I cleaned up a bit or removed to reduce the amount of data sent to Azure.
-I would recommend reviewing the fields removed (they've been commented out) and see if they apply to your needs (check the 03-filter.conf and 45-prune.conf files for these pruned elements).
+I would recommend reviewing the removed fields and see if they apply to your needs (check the 03-filter.conf and 45-prune.conf files for removed / pruned elements).

 Additionally, these implementations utilize the now legacy HTTP Collector APIs from Log Analytics.
 I've modified 50-output.conf to instead use the DCR-based (Data Collection Rule) APIs that intend to supersede the legacy APIs.